Right Arm Pain: 14 Causes, What It Means & Treatment

 Bursitis is the inflammation of a bursa, which is a small fluid-filled sac that serves to cushion the bones, tendons and muscles.
 It prevents friction among these structures to prevent damage.
 Inflammation of a shoulder bursa can cause arm pain, difficulty lifting the arm above the head, muscle weakness, or tingling that radiates down the arm.

-What to do: Treatment for bursitis should be monitored by an orthopedic surgeon or family doctor.
+How to treat: Treatment for bursitis should be monitored by an orthopedic surgeon or family doctor.
 It involves rest, cold compresses, anti-inflammatories and/or analgesic use.
 The doctor may recommend steroid injections in the affected joint, as well as physiotherapy to reduce inflammation and improve mobility.
 Surgery may be necessary in some cases to drain fluid or remove a chronically swollen bursa.

 Read more about the bursitis treatment your doctor may prescribe.